Perfect Game USA Tournament Playing Rules

 In the interest of maintaining a quality event, the tournament committee reserves the right to eject any person from the site for unruly or unsportsmanlike behavior.
 Any coach or player who is ejected for the second time during the tournament will be eliminated from participating for the remainder of the tournament.

 WWBA - Wood bats only.
 Must be composed of one single piece of wood.
-Composite bats are not allowed.
+Current legal composite bats are listed online under the "Bat Restrictions" tab of the event page.

 BCS Tournaments - All bats must meet BBCOR regulations.

 13U - Metal bat.
 All bats must have branding, label, or stamp proving BPF 1.15 or BBCOR on it.
 There is length to weight ratio maximum of -5(5 ounces).
 No larger than 2 5/8 barrel.
 NO WOOD BATS.

 The MLB balk rule will be enforced.
 When a balk is called it is NOT a dead ball.
 The 3B to 1B pickoff move is legal.
 Also, in the windup position, a pitcher is permitted to have his "free" foot on the rubber, in front of the rubber, behind the rubber, or off to the side of the rubber.